gregormedos/CS2D-MCMD-MTTK/README.md

 Create folder with the temperature/pressure value for the name:

-$ mkdir 1.000
+$ mkdir <pressure with 3 decimal places> (examples: 0.001, 1.000, 12.345)

-Run Python script to start a batch of jobs for a series of densities/temperatures at the given temperature/pressure:
+Run Python script to start a batch of jobs for a series of densities/temperatures (again with 3 decimal places) at the given temperature/pressure:

 $ python3 cs2d_nvt_cutoff.py